bengl/yaeb/README.md

 * `newTabUrl`: The new tab URL.
 Defaults to `http://www.google.com`.
 * `views`: All of the `<webview>` DOM objects in an array, in the same order as tabs.
 * `tabs`: All of the tabs as DOM objects, in an array.
+* `keyBind`: Bind a key combo to an action.
+See Keybindings section above.

 ## Contributing